ssidhu1994/Active-Directory-Home-Lab/README.md

 Assign IP Addresses:  <br/>

 Assign and label the correct network adapter
 Start by selecting the Ethernet connection that is connected to the internet.
 View status of each adapter by right-clicking on it.
-Rename the one with "IPv4 Address: 10.0.2.15"(Which is the one connect to internet) to Internet and the other "unrecognized" one to X_INTERNAL_X.
+Rename the one with "IPv4 Address: 10.0.2.15"(Which is the one connected to internet) to Internet and the other "unrecognized" one to X_INTERNAL_X.

 <img src="https://github.com/ssidhu1994/Active-Directory-Home-Lab/assets/141093027/287e628a-30be-4b97-8ce0-b0278d54c65e" height="60%" width="60%" alt="Disk Sanitization Steps"/> <br />
 <img src="https://github.com/ssidhu1994/Active-Directory-Home-Lab/assets/141093027/36f5c523-4e00-4ce2-960c-e13a5c43782c" height="60%" width="60%" alt="Disk Sanitization Steps"/> <br />